htcondor/htcondor/docs/man-pages/condor_vacate_job.rst

 -----------

 Vacate job(s) from the host machine(s) where they are currently running;
-relinquishing resources back to the Execution Point and returning the job(s) back to idle to restart resource matchmaking and execution elsewhere.
+relinquishing resources back to the host machine(s) and returning the job(s) back to idle to restart resource matchmaking and execution elsewhere.
+Vacating the job causes the condor accountant to stop charging the user in terms of priority.
 For any given job, only the owner of the job or one of the queue super users (defined by the :macro:`QUEUE_SUPER_USERS` macro) can vacate the job.

 Options
 -------